DashaChvankina/bayes_course/README.md

 # bayes_course
-Home tasks for bayecourse in CMC
+Home tasks for bayes course in CMC